pixelpicosean/lp-reactive-deprecated/README.md

     }
 });

-// You can get its inner reactive property
-// And do whatever you want since it's a "Property" myScore.prop.filter(function(v) {
+// You can do whatever you want since it's a "Property" myScore.filter(function(v) {
     return v > 0;
 })
 .take(5);